Passport

 ## Two Ways to Start Building your Passport Model

-### 1. Choose Passport from Our Catalog (recommended)
+### 1. Choose "Passport" in the Catalog (Recommended)

 ### 2. Build a Passport Model from Scratch